abpframework/abp/docs/en/Tutorials/Todo/Single-Layer/Index.md

 }
 ````

-We are simply getting the `TodoItem` list from the database, mapping them to the `TodoItemDto` objects and returning as the result.
+We are simply getting the `TodoItem` list from the repository, mapping them to the `TodoItemDto` objects and returning as the result.

 #### Creating a New Todo Item